arun-kr-reddy/notes/computer_architecture.md

 - vector functional units: use a deep pipeline to execute element operations (fast clock cycle), control of deep pipeline is simple because elements in vector are independent
   ![](media/computer_architecture/vector_functional_unit.png)
 - ***if you were plowing a field, which would you rather use: two strong oxen or 1024 chickens***
-  scalar processing units are still required, here oxen are scalar processing and chicken is vector processing
+  scalar operations limit vector machine performance, here oxen are scalar processing and chicken is vector processing
 - loading/storing multiple elements from/to memory is required, but elements can be loaded in consecutive cycles if we can start the load of one element per cycle
   if memory access takes more than 1 cycle: bank the memory and interleave the elements across banks
   **memory banking:** memory is divided into banks that can be accessed independently, banks share address & data buses (to minimize cost)